-Sherlock Holmes and the Voice of Terror is a good example of the way that women, by how they think and what they do, are portrayed as key in the plot of a spy noir in the Second World War era.
+Sherlock Holmes and the Voice of Terror exemplifies the way women, by the way they think and what they do, are portrayed as key in the plot of a spy noir in the Second World War era.

 Director: John Rawlins.
 Screenplay: Lynn Riggs and John Bright, based on the story “His Last Bow” by Arthur Conan Doyle, adapted by Robert D. Andrews.
 Producer: Howard Benedict.
 Cinematographer: Woody Bredell.
 Music: Frank Skinner.
 Art Director: Jack Otterson.
 Editor: Russell F. Schoengarth.
 Cast: Basil Rathbone (Sherlock Holmes), Nigel Bruce (Doctor Watson), Evelyn Ankers (Kitty), Reginald Denny (Sir Evan Barham), Thomas Gomez (R.F.
 Meade), Henry Daniell (Anthony Lloyd), Montagu Love (General Jerome Lawford), Olaf Hytten (Fabian Prentiss), Leyland Hodgson (Captain Roland Shore), Robert Barron (Gavin, uncredited), Hillary Brooke (Jill Grandis, driver, uncredited), Mary Gordon (Mrs. Hudson, uncredited), Edgar Barrier (Voice of Terror, voice, uncredited).
 Released: Universal Pictures, September 18, 1942.
 65 minutes.